datastax-cda/workshop-builder/README.md

 1. Deploy the static microsite built with [HUGO](https://gohugo.io/hosting-and-deployment/) at your environment of choice.

-1. **Optional* Use our Netlify(https://app.netlify.com/teams/mborges-pivotal/overview) team to deploy.
+1. **Optional** Use our Netlify(https://app.netlify.com/teams/mborges-pivotal/overview) team to deploy.
 If you use this option, your workshop will be auto-deleted after 30 days.

-## Notes
+## Creating Content

-1. Content is pulled from the [workshop-content](https://github.com/datastax-cda/workshop-content) github repo.
-Feel free to add any content there that you can then use to build a workshop with `dscda build`
+Content is pulled from the [workshop-content](https://github.com/datastax-cda/workshop-content) github repo.
+Feel free to add any content there that you can then use to build a workshop with `dscda build`.

-1. While `dscda` will build a generic homepage for your workshop you can setup a custom one by supplying a markdown file via the `workshopHomepage` field in the `config.json` file.
-This is not required.
+More details are available in the [workshop-content](https://github.com/datastax-cda/workshop-content) github repo.

 ## Build/Install workshop-builder manually
 1. Download and install [go](https://golang.org/dl/)